A Warrior, a Druid, and a Paladin walk into a bar. The barkeep asks if they want a drink. The Druid replies, “No thanks, we’re already Tanked.”

 He was first in, and now he’s the last Mad standing

 He did so by talking strategies.
 Sharing opinions, reviews, tricks.
 Even tackling real world issues that would resonate with like-minded gamers, such as the mental health impact of trolling and abuse.
-No matter where you were playing WoW in the world, suddenly you had a very real community.

-And once he built that community, the other trick was to keep it consistent.
-With nearly 700 videos (and counting) on YouTube alone, MadSeasonShow understood that it’s the substance that really matters.
-Having somewhere for fans to go, listen, and comment about a shared passion.
+Having somewhere for these fans to go, listen, comment, and connect over a shared passion.
 Not every video needed to be perfect before it was uploaded.
 And not every video needed to be an epic.
 It just needed to be out there, to be seen, and to help other gamers feel seen.

 Don’t be a jack of all trades, be a Mads-ter of one